Liberating football travel

 Metro line 54 runs to Station Biljmer ArenA from Centraal, direction Gein.
 Allow 15 mins.
 The previous stop of Strandvliet is also reasonably close and more convenient for the Noord end.

-The station is on a direct train line from Schiphol Airport, journey time less than 15 mins.
+The station is on a direct train line from Schiphol Airport, journey time less than 15 mins, as well as major Dutch cities such as the railway hub of Utrecht.
 From Bijlmer, the ArenA is ahead as you turn left down the stairs from the platform.

 getting in